-City Ballet of Boston (CBB) is a non-profit 501(c)(3) organization that provides quality dance training to a diverse urban community allowing it to run an elite professional company.
-The company is built on a robust values system of inclusivness and believes that diversity through dance heightens creativity both in the studio and on the stage.
+City Ballet of Boston (CBB), a non-profit 501(c)(3) organization, is a professional dance company that provides exceptional performances and quality dance training to a diverse urban community.
+The company is built on a robust values system of inclusiveness and believes that diversity through dance heightens creativity both in the studio and on the stage.
 The core philosophy of a rigorous dance curriculum is that quality dance builds physical and mental discipline and is also an excellent means of cultural education.

 The Urban Nutcracker is truly one of Boston’s amazing success stories over the last 20 years.
 The critically acclaimed holiday favorite draws people in their thousands to experience this classical.
 It also paves the way for talented dancers to perform in high profile productions and pursue a career in performance.